DAEM007/countries-project/README.md

 # Frontend Mentor - REST Countries API with color theme switcher

-> *This project is aimed at refreshening my vanilla js && tailwind skills.*
+> *This project is aimed at refreshening my vanilla js && tailwind skills.
+I would be building the react version as well using TypeScript && chakra UI*

 ![Design preview for the REST Countries API with color theme switcher coding challenge](./design/desktop-preview.jpg)